scribe-src/objc-unit/README.md

     void AssertObjNotEqual(id a, id b);
     void AssertInstanceOfClass(id instance, Class klass);

-#### Filtering tests
+#### Filtering test suites

-The tests can be filtered at runtime using the `MATCH` environment variable.
-To only run tests that match the regular expression "FluxCapacitor":
+The test suites can be filtered at runtime using the `MATCH` environment variable.
+To only run test suites that match the regular expression "FluxCapacitor":

     $ MATCH=FluxCapacitor make test